-Let me say I’m happy writing this post because this soup has been my favorite since i became aware of taste and I get the best of it whenever we visit my mother’s hometown (Ondo state) where it is prepared alongside Fufu or pounded yam.
+Egusi soup has been my favorite since I became aware of taste and I always get the best of it whenever we visit my mother’s hometown (Ondo state in Nigeria) where it is prepared alongside Fufu or pounded yam.

 It is also researched that it helps fertility in men, so to me, melon soup is ranked as A-soup in my list of soups.
 OK, so not to bore you, let’s get down to how its prepared.

 Also, I won’t say there are two types of the soup but that I have eaten plain melon soup without any veggies and I have eaten the vegetable infused one.
-I loved the later better and I realise caterers uses mostly 3 types of leafy vegetables;
+I loved the later better and I realised caterers uses mostly 3 types of leafy vegetables;

 1. Ugwu leaves (pumpkin)

 2. Water leaves